SDGs in Nepal: Funding Needs, Gaps, and Strategic Way Forward

-The updated report titled “SDGs: Needs Assessment, Costing and Financing Strategy 2081”, unveiled by NPC Vice Chair Dr. Shivaraj Adhikari, estimates an average annual investment requirement of Rs 3.02 trillion, equivalent to 45.45% of GDP.
-This is slightly lower (by 2.4 percentage points) than prior projections.
+The updated report, titled “SDGs: Needs Assessment, Costing and Financing Strategy 2081”, was unveiled by NPC Vice Chair Dr. Shivaraj Adhikari.
+It estimates an average annual investment requirement of Rs 3.02 trillion, equivalent to 45.45% of GDP, slightly lower (by 2.4 percentage points) than prior projections.

 Breakdown of Investment Needs by SDG Goals: